A Survey on Semantic Communications in Internet of Vehicles

-The rest of the paper is organized as follows: section 2 begins with an overview of the architecture and key technologies of the IoV, as well as the fundamental principles, system architecture, and classification of semantic communication, providing the theoretical background for subsequent research.
-Section 3 delves into the key technologies of semantic communication in IoV, covering the core technical areas of semantic information extraction, semantic communication architecture, resource allocation and management, and details the current research progress.
-Section 4 demonstrates the significant achievements of semantic communication in practical application scenarios such as traffic environment perception and understanding, intelligent driving decision support, IoV service optimization and intelligent traffic management through specific case studies, further validating the potential of semantic communication in IoV.
-Section 5 provides an in-depth analysis of the current challenges and a prospective outlook on future research directions.
-Finally, in Section 6, we present the conclusions of this survey.
-Additionally, the organization and structure of the survey is shown in Figure~\ref{fig1}.
+In recent years, researchers have paid attention to the application of semantic communication in the field of the IoV.
+A substantial amount of research has been conducted on how to integrate the advantages of semantic communication into the IoV.
+In light of this, this survey provides a comprehensive and systematic review of the current research related to semantic communications in the IoV.
+We summarize these studies from two perspectives: key technologies and specific applications, as shown in Table ~\ref{tab1}.
+To the best of our knowledge, this is the first comprehensive study discussing the IoV based on semantic communication.The rest of the paper is organized as follows: Section \ref{sec2} begins with an overview of the architecture and key technologies of the IoV, as well as the fundamental principles, system architecture, and classification of semantic communication, providing the theoretical background for subsequent research.
+Section \ref{sec3} delves into the key technologies of semantic communication in the IoV, covering the core technical areas of semantic information extraction, semantic communication architecture, resource allocation and management, and details regarding current research progress.
+Section \ref{sec4} demonstrates the significant achievements of semantic communication in practical application scenarios such as traffic environment perception and understanding, intelligent driving decision support, IoV service optimization, and intelligent traffic management through specific case studies, further validating the potential of semantic communication in the IoV.
+Section \ref{sec5} provides an in-depth analysis of the current challenges and a prospective outlook on future research directions.
+Finally, in Section \ref{sec6}, we present the conclusions of this survey.
+Additionally, the organization and structure of the survey are shown in Figure~\ref{fig1}.